dgwatkins/wcml/readme.txt

 * Bug fix: custom product categories template was not working as expected
 * Bug fix: updating WordPress language packs was not working when using custom locale codes in WPML
 * Bug fix: Variable products returned error in secondary language "This product is currently out of stock and unavailable."
+* Bug fix: The publishing date was not updating on translation when changed on the product in the original language
+* Bug fix: Attributes with the value "0" value were not displayed on the front end

 = 3.6 =
 * Added the ability to edit the slugs of the translated products in the products editor